 Sushupta spent the first 8 years of her career in private practice as a patent attorney in Washington, D.C.
 She earned her J.D. from The George University Law School and a B.S. degree in chemical engineering from the University of South Carolina.

-Victoria Cundiff is a partner at Paul Hastings resident in New York, where she is a leader of the Firm’s nationally ranked global trade secrets litigation practice.
-She works with clients in industries including technology, software, media, financial services, insurance, pharmaceuticals, chemicals and sales and distribution organizations.
+Victoria A. Cundiff is a partner at Paul Hastings resident in New York, where she is a leader of the Firm’s nationally ranked global trade secrets litigation practice.
+She works with clients in a variety of industries including technology, software, media, financial services, insurance, pharmaceutical, Ecommerce, manufacturing and sales and distribution organizations.
 She has tried trade secrets and related commercial and intellectual property disputes throughout the United States and before a variety of arbitration and mediation tribunals.
 As important is her work to help organizations avoid litigation.
-She has designed confidential verification protocols for resolving intellectual property use and ownership disputes in and outside court.
+She has designed contracts, training programs, and confidential verification protocols for investigating and resolving intellectual property use and ownership disputes in and outside court.

 Jim has been Pixar’s Senior Vice President, Business Strategy and Chief Legal Counsel since 2009.
 He oversees Pixar’s Legal and Business Affairs matters, and also serves a member of Pixar’s senior leadership team.